A Blueprint for Effective CRM Project Leadership

 Develop role-based training blueprints that include follow-up courses to support continued learning.
 Allocate dedicated time for uninterrupted training and provide ample advance notice.

-Mandate Management Usage and data-driven Meetings
+Mandate Management Usage and Data-Driven Meetings

 Additionally, ensure managers frequently reference CRM metrics in meetings to showcase its value.